frextrite/Data-Structures-Algorithms-Hacktoberfest-2K19/README.md

 # Data Structures and Algorithms (Hacktoberfest 2019)

+_Update (October 8, 2019): Thank you everyone for your contributions.
+Due to Hacktoberfest's policy pull requests created in this repository won't count against Hacktoberfest PR count.
+However we would like to continue this project and everyone is welcome to create this a big collection of Algorithms and Data structures._ :tada:

 ![Hacktoberfest 2019](https://hacktoberfest.digitalocean.com/assets/HF19_social-744d976f227e4aff6866443abcede8c651b309ec9c7c9f7410f5944f8e1299b9.png)

 Do you have a knack for programming?
 Do Data Structures and Algorithms excite you?
 Well, you have come to the right place.
 This repository holds a collection of all the famous Data Structures and Algorithms you'd ever find.